evsahal/TaskEX/README.md

 ✅ You are free to use, modify, and distribute this software.

-❌ You CANNOT copy, modify, or redistribute this software as a closed-source or commercial product.
+❌ You CANNOT copy, modify, or redistribute this software as a closed-source.

 ❌ Any modifications or derived works must also be released under GPL-3.0.